MikaelFangel/nixvim-config/README.md

 ## Contributing

-If there is something that you don't feel that is quite right or you have ideas for improvment please submit a issue og a PR.
+If there is something that you feel that is not quite right or you have ideas for improvment please submit a issue or a PR.

 ## Acknowledgements
  * [NixVim](https://github.com/nix-community/nixvim)